MonashUAS/MAVProxy/README.md

 module load horizon
 ```

-There are 6 main components.
+There are 7 main components.
 * Aritifical Horizon Indicator
 * Roll, Pitch, Yaw Values
 * Airspeed, Altitude, Climb Rate Values
 * Battery Indication
 * Mode and Waypoint Information
 * Heading Indication
+* Altitude Plot

+Each component excluding the horizon indicator, can be toggled visbile/hidden by pressing the numbers 1-6 (not numpad numbers).

 ### Artificial Horizon Indicator
 The artifical horizon indicator displays the ground and sky based on the current roll angle and pitch angle of the aircraft.
 The distance between pitch marker lines can be changed by using the UP and DOWN arrow keys.